8 Best Fertilizers For Dahlias (And How To Use)

 Bone Meal

-Bone meal is an organic fertilizer that is full of phosphorous and calcium.
-The best time to apply bone meal is when planting dahlia tubers: simply mix it into the soil.
-This encourages healthy tuber growth and strong plants.
-It is full of phosphate that will feed the tubers and help them to develop a strong root system.
+The best time to apply this natural fertilizer is when planting tubers: simply mix it into the soil.
+This encourages healthy tuber growth and strong plants, as the phosphorous feeds the tubers and helps them to develop a strong root system.

-A word of caution: dogs can be attracted to bone meal and may dig in the area where it is applied.
 This fertilizer can be toxic to dogs, so use caution if you have furry friends around.

 Tomato Feed